Noh Alam Shah

-Mohd Noh Alam Shah (born 3 September 1980) is a retired professional football player from Singapore who currently manages Tanjong Pagar United.
+Mohd Noh Alam Shah (born 3 September 1980), known as Noh Alam Shah, is a Singaporean football coach and former professional football player. who is the head coach of Singapore Premier League club Tanjong Pagar United.
 Once regarded as one of the best forwards in South East Asia, Alam Shah was a member of the Singapore national football team when it won the AFF Championship in 2005 and 2007.

-At club level, he was a member of the Tampines Rovers team which won Singapore's S.League in 2004 and 2005.
+At club level, he was a player of the Tampines Rovers team which won Singapore's S.League in 2004 and 2005.

 Alam Shah is also well known for his volatile temper, which got him into trouble on a number of occasions.
 An incident of violent conduct when he knocked another player unconscious while playing for Tampines Rovers in the 2007 Singapore Cup final led to a 12-month ban from playing club-level football.
 The ban was later reduced to 7 months on appeal.

-Alam Shah retired from football in 2015 and assisted to manage the Singapore national football teams from 2018 to 2020 before managing Tanjong Pagar United in 2020.
+Alam Shah retired from football in 2015 and assisted to manage the Singapore national football team from 2018 to 2020 before managing Tanjong Pagar United in 2020.

+Alam Shah holds an AFC ‘A’ Diploma Coaching license.

 Club career

 Tampines Rovers

 After stints with Sembawang Rangers and the Singapore Armed Forces Football Club (SAFFC), Alam Shah joined Tampines Rovers in 2003.
 He helped the Stags win the S.League title in 2004 and 2005.

 Alam Shah's good form earned him trials with Notts County in England and Skonto Riga in Latvia.
 However neither trial led to a deal due to work permit issues and language problems respectively.

 In 2007, he scored a late goal against Liaoning Guangyuan to become the first player to score 100 goals for the club.
 The tally came from 88 goals in the league and 12 goals in the domestic cup competitions.

-In the 2007 Singapore Cup final between Tampines Rovers and SAFFC, Alam Shah was sent off in the final minutes of the games after an incident involving his fellow national teammate Daniel Bennett.
+In the 2007 Singapore Cup final between Tampines Rovers and SAFFC, Noh Alam Shah was sent off in the final minutes of the games after an incident involving his fellow national teammate Daniel Bennett.
 Alam Shah kneed Bennett in the head during a tussle for the ball and, after being dragged away by his teammates, he returned and kicked Bennett in the head.
 Bennett was knocked unconscious and had to be taken to hospital.
 Tampines lost the match 4–3.
 As a result of the incident, the Football Association of Singapore (FAS) Disciplinary Committee, banned Alam Shah from playing in all FAS-sanctioned domestic matches and tournaments for 12 months and fined him S$2,000.